zeromeia0/minishell/README.md

 While paying attention to the priority of execution we chose to devide the different commands in a binary tree by the logical value of tokens found like so:

-### Structures Visualization
+### Recursive Parsing Part 1 - Binary Tree

-Binary tree construction example:
+Structures Visualization
 ![alt text](https://github.com/zeromeia0/minishell/blob/main/img.png "Graph 1")

 * (tree parse example 1) parse the matrix into the structures